ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-We only have one key that we need to check, that being **bestTime**.
-If the key matches, we can then update the best time of the player in the UI.
+You only have one key that you need to check, that being **bestTime**.
+If the key matches, you can then update the best time of the player in the UI.

 ```lua linenums="1"
 local function OnPrivateDataChanged(player, key)